Impact and Programs

 The Hastings Family Service strategic plan for 2015-2018 outlines priorities that include creating purposeful community engagement, maintaining and improving services, and investing in strong infrastructure.
 Our ongoing goals include partnering with the community to respond to changing environmental and individual needs within the community in a respectful and comprehensive way.
 Additionally, we are currently focusing on strong infrastructure including improved technology, a comprehensive risk management plan, and maximizing financial resources to develop greater awareness and accessibility to services.
 There is an increased need within the community for services that help seniors age in place as well as assistance for neighbors experiencing homelessness.
 Finally, our volunteer program engages over 400 community members, primarily seniors, and it is our commitment to provide diverse opportunities and comprehensive training and procedures that empower volunteers and provide an enriching volunteer experience.
 We are also trying to find additional opportunities that will allow youth volunteers to participate.

 Hastings Family Service serves individuals and families living in Independent School District 200 who need assistance to meet their basic needs of food, shelter, clothing and transportation.

 Geographic Area Served

-Independent School District 200 - includes the cities of Hastings, Miesville, New Trier, and Vermillion and portions of Denmark, Douglas, Hampton, Marshan, Nininger, Ravenna and Welch Townships located in ISD 200.
+Hastings Family Service serves Independent School District 200 includeing the cities of Hastings, Miesville, New Trier, and Vermillion as well as portions of Denmark, Douglas, Hampton, Marshan, Nininger, Ravenna and Welch townships located in ISD 200.